mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 End-users can still use the component.
 The component also prints a warning in the console.

-Below are the different validation error possible:
+Here are the different possible validation errors:

 #### Missing license key